Here are a few Frequently Asked Questions

 1. Is there a qualification for eligibility for the examination?

 Yes.
-You have to be a graduate from a recognized university.
+You have to be a graduate from a recognised university.
 However, there is no eligibility criterion of the marks scored.
 For more details on eligibility click here

 2. I cleared my graduation with a year of gap.
 Am I eligible?